 Ode to Great Hash

 Now I love hash.
 Especially when there’s plenty of meat and the roast used hasn’t been trimmed to death.
 There’s a really good hash at Bobby Van’s Restaurant in Bridgehampton (2393 Main Street, Tel: (631) 537-0590 ).
 It’s full of flavor and crispy hash browns.
 Occasionally I note a distinctly lower beef content.
 I always put this down to how much Prime Rib the place has left over from the night before.
 When I make our own Roast Beef Hash, I can go slightly crazy with the beef.
 The original recipe for today’s post called for just 2 cups of Cold roast beef and an identical volume of Yukon Gold Potatoes.
 I kept the potatoes at 2 cups and upped the beef to about 4.
 And this is no diet dish.
-Not with a half cup of cream added into it.
-I am quite sure you could substitute an equal amount of beef stock in its place but it wouldn’t be something James Beard would advise.
+Not with a half cup of cream added to it.
+I am sure you could substitute an equal amount of beef stock in its place but it wouldn’t be something its creator, James Beard, would advise.

 Who was this fellow named James Beard?